Ibrahimovic becomes part-owner of Swedish side Hammarby | Goal.com

 The striker had posted a photo of the club's kit a day prior, leading to many believing that he would be swapping Major League Soccer for Allsvenskan, having most recently played for the LA Galaxy.

-However, the club's chairman stressed that it is too early to say exactly how Ibrahimovic will contribute to the club moving forward.
+However, the club stressed that it is too early to say exactly how Ibrahimovic will contribute to the club moving forward.

+A statement on Hammarby's official website reads: “This week, representatives of Hammarby Fotboll met with AEG and Zlatan Ibrahimovic in Los Angeles.

+“AEG has informed Hammarby that it has sold half of its ownership in AEG Sweden to Ibrahimovic, which in turn means that Ibrahimovic becomes part-owner of Hammarby Fotboll AB.”